Description

 Tried: Try decrypting with pow(c, d, n) using a guessed or brute-forced private exponent d.

-d is not given by the server - only c, n, and e are provided.
-Factoring n to derive d is computationally infeasible for the key sizes used here.
-The trick is that the server already encrypted with d, so applying e (the public exponent you do have) is all that is needed to reverse it.
+The server never gives you d, only c, n, and e.
+Factoring n to derive d is infeasible at these key sizes.
+But the server already encrypted with d, so applying the e you do have is enough to reverse it.

 Tried: Convert the integer m to ASCII by calling m.to_bytes(...).decode() without handling hex padding.